 About Intensive Outpatient Programming

 Intensive outpatient programs are usually conducted in an outpatient setting, meaning that participants do not reside at the treatment facility.
-However, some IOPs — including the one provided at The Recovery Village Palm Beach — allow program participants to continue to live on-site.

 Unlike traditional outpatient programs, IOPs require a significantly larger portion of time spent each week receiving services.
-These intensive outpatient programs incorporate many types of treatment, including medication management, individual and group therapies, among others.
+These intensive outpatient programs can incorporate many types of treatment, including medication management, individual and group therapies, among others.